awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 A session is a connection made to an instance using Session Manager\.
 Sessions are based on a secure bi\-directional communication channel between the client \(you\) and the remote managed instance that streams inputs and outputs for commands\.
 Traffic between a client and a managed instance is encrypted using TLS 1\.2, and requests to create the connection are signed using Sigv4\.
 This two\-way communication enables interactive bash and PowerShell access to instances\.
 You can also use an AWS Key Management Service \(AWS KMS\) key to further encrypt data beyond the default TLS encryption\.

 For example, say that John is an on\-call engineer in your IT department\.
 He receives notification of an issue that requires him to remotely connect to an instance, such as a failure that requires troubleshooting or a directive to change a simple configuration option on an instance\.
-Using the AWS Systems Manager console or the AWS CLI, John starts a session connecting him to the instance, runs commands on the instance needed to complete the task, and then terminates the session\.
+Using the AWS Systems Manager console or the AWS CLI, John starts a session connecting him to the instance, runs commands on the instance needed to complete the task, and then ends the session\.

 When John sends that first command to start the session, the Session Manager service authenticates his ID, verifies the permissions granted to him by an IAM policy, checks configuration settings \(such as verifying allowed limits for the sessions\), and sends a message to SSM Agent to open the two\-way connection\.
 After the connection is established and John types the next command, the command output from SSM Agent is uploaded to this communication channel and sent back to his local machine\.